Orion-Crypto/SaturnDocs/docs/nft-projects/create-nft-project/nft-project-page.md

 ![NFT Project Page](/img/nft-projects/create-nft-project/nft-project-page/nft-project-page.png)

 When entering the studio you will land on the NFT project page.
-You can **create** an NFT project click on the the "Create NFT Project"
+You can **create** an NFT project by clicking on the the "Create NFT Project"

 ![NFT Project Page With Project](/img/nft-projects/create-nft-project/nft-project-page/nft-project-page-with-project.png)